curry-packages/curry-repl/README.md

 Running programs
 ----------------

+In order to use a Curry system (and its REPL) conveniently, the Curry system should query CPM (by `cypm deps -p`) to get the value of `CURRYPATH` to load modules at startup time.
+This is usually done by a separate shell script which invokes the actual executable of the REPL.

-When CPM starts a Curry system (via `cypm curry`), it sets the environment variable `CURRYPATH` to the load path of all included packages and passes the option `--nocypm` to the executable of the Curry system.
-Usually, when a Curry system is started, it should query CPM (by `cypm deps -p`) to get the value of `CURRYPATH` to load modules.
-The option `--nocypm` is intended to turn off this behavior.
+When CPM starts a Curry system (via the command `cypm curry`), it sets the environment variable `CURRYPATH` to the load path of all included packages and passes the option `--nocypm` to the Curry system.
+This option should have the effect that CPM is not invoked at startup time (to avoid a cyclic invocation of both systems).
-Since the querying of CPM is usually done by a separate shell script to invoke the REPL, the implementation of this REPL just ignores the option `--nocypm`.
+The implementation of the universal Curry REPL just ignores the option `--nocypm` (as mentioned above, the querying of CPM is usually done by a separate shell script which invokes the REPL).

 Installing executables
 ----------------------

-If CPM installs an executable, it passes the following options (REPL commands) to the compiler:
+If CPM installs an executable (by the command `cypm install`), it passes the following options to the Curry system (where `curry` denotes the main executable of the Curry system, i.e., the REPL):

-    > curryc :set v0 :load MAINMOD :save :quit
+    > curry :set v0 :load MAINMOD :save :quit

 (where `v0` is replaced by `v1` in debug mode).
 The execution of this command should install the executable `MAINMOD`.
+Hence, these options are also implemented by the universal Curry REPL.